MHeinz1996/PokePals/README.md

 ### CRUD:
 - CREATE
-  - User selects a Pokémon to take care of
+  - User adopts a Pokémon to take care of
 - READ
   - When user logs in, frontend will get Pokémon's data from backend and set appropriate states in the frontend
 - UPDATE